-OCI Chemical and OCI Wyoming are party to a sales agreement dated July 18, 1961 but have waived the provisions of that agreement since January 1, 2005.
-Under the current business arrangement, OCI Chemical contracts with customers, including ANSAC, for the sale of the soda ash that OCI Wyoming produces, and OCI Wyoming delivers soda ash directly to the customers.
-Though OCI Chemical is the contractual party with customers, any risk of loss related to soda ash is passed directly to OCI Wyoming, except in circumstances where the buyer takes ownership of soda ash at the shipping point.
-OCI Wyoming invoices the customers, and risk of loss from collecting accounts receivable remains with OCI Wyoming.
-OCI Wyoming also bears any risk of loss from liability claims related to soda ash.
-OCI Chemical receives sales proceeds directly from customers on behalf of OCI Wyoming, and OCI Chemical then transfers the total proceeds of the sales directly to OCI Wyoming, less OCI Chemical's actual costs of sales and marketing.
-OCI Chemical's costs are allocated to OCI Wyoming by OCI Enterprises based on the amount of time spent by OCI Chemical providing such services.
-For the years ended December 31, 2014, 2013 and 2012, these charges amounted to approximately \$3.4 million, \$4.4 million and \$5.2 million, respectively.
-OCI Chemical also contracts with various land and sea carriers for freight transportation on behalf of OCI Wyoming.
-All such actual freight costs are charged directly to OCI Wyoming.
+Ciner Corp and Ciner Wyoming are party to a sales agency agreement dated June 17, 2015.
+Under the sales agency agreement, Ciner Corp contracts with customers, including ANSAC, for the sale of the soda ash that Ciner Wyoming produces, and Ciner Wyoming delivers soda ash directly to the customers.
+Though Ciner Corp is the contractual party with customers, any risk of loss related to soda ash is passed directly to Ciner Wyoming, except in circumstances where the buyer takes ownership of soda ash at the shipping point.
+Ciner Wyoming invoices the customers, and risk of loss from collecting accounts receivable remains with Ciner Wyoming.
+Ciner Wyoming also bears any risk of loss from liability claims related to soda ash.
+Ciner Corp receives sales proceeds directly from customers on behalf of Ciner Wyoming, and Ciner Corp then transfers the total proceeds of the sales directly to Ciner Wyoming, less Ciner Corp's actual costs of sales and marketing.
+Ciner Corp's costs are allocated to Ciner Wyoming by OCI Enterprises (prior to the Transaction) and Ciner Corp (subsequent to the Transaction) based on the amount of time spent by Ciner Corp providing such services.
+For the years ended December 31, 2015, 2014 and 2013, these charges amounted to approximately \$5.8 million, \$3.4 million and \$4.4 million, respectively.
+Ciner Corp also contracts with various land and sea carriers for freight transportation on behalf of Ciner Wyoming.
+All such actual freight costs are charged directly to Ciner Wyoming.